ChrisbZx/bzx.network_website/collections/_posts/2020-08-13-staking-bzrx.markdown

 **LP/BPT Tokens**

 It is proposed that users can also stake LP/BPT tokens by depositing their BZRX into a Uniswap or Balancer pool.
-The eligable pool address is **0xe26a220a341eaca116bda64cf9d5638a935ae629**.
+The eligible pool address is **0xe26a220a341eaca116bda64cf9d5638a935ae629**.
 Staking LP/BPT tokens can provide rewards in excess of simply staking BZRX.
 Not only will users earn fees from providing AMM liquidity, but LP/BPT tokens in most circumstances will receive a larger share of the fees than the same underlying BZRX would.
 This is because any LP/BPT tokens staked are assumed to represent the entire unstaked BZRX supply.
 This also means that as the staking participation rate approaches 100%, the rewards for staking LP/BPT tokens reaches parity with BZRX tokens.

 **vBZRX**